DGalbichek/scrrry/README.md

 scrrry
 ======

 A Python data scraping framework.
-Works with both 2.7.13 and 3.6.3.
+Tested with 3.7.4.

 ### Intro